-A progression toward a right-based perspective can be observed in a few recent reform efforts.
+A progression toward a rights-based perspective can be observed in some recent reform efforts.
 A small number of states, counties, and cities across the country have signaled that they recognize the right to health, and some urge the federal government to ratify relevant international treaties.
-Constitutional amendments on the right to health have been introduced in Michigan, Minnesota, North Carolina, and

-Oregon.
-In Wisconsin, the state government declared that "every Wisconsin resident has a right to health care access," - after 11 counties and cities across the state had adopted advisory resolutions supporting guaranteed access to universal health care - and used this as the basis for covering all children under a new public insurance plan.15 In the cities of Seattle and Tacoma (Washington), voters approved local ballot measures affirming the "right of all citizens to appropriate, high-quality health care that is accessible and available to all."
+A handful of states attempted to amend their constitutions to include the right to health care.
+These primarily citizen-led efforts in Massachusetts, Michigan, Minnesota, North Carolina, Oregon, and Florida did not lead to new constitutional provisions, but some were crucial to building a broad-based health care reform movement and facilitating the passage of specific reform measures.
+In Wisconsin, the state government declared that "every Wisconsin resident has a right to health care access," --- after eleven counties and cities across the state had adopted advisory resolutions supporting guaranteed access to universal health care-and used this as the basis for covering all children under a new public insurance plan.17 In the cities of Seattle and Tacoma, Washington, voters approved local ballot measures affirming the "right of all citizens to appropriate, high-quality health care that is accessible and available to all."18

-States across the country have also taken a lead in implementing health care reforms.
-While mostly incremental in nature, these approaches can provide real improvements for state residents, as well as drive policy debates, serve as laboratories for reform ideas, and underscore the need for practical change.
-Since 2003, several states have enacted market-based reforms intended to significantly broaden access to insurance coverage, including Maine, Massachusetts, and Vermont; and in 11 additional states, comprehensive reform plans are under consideration, featuring an assortment of similar strategies, including mandating insurance coverage and expanding eligibility for public programs.17 Other states have pursued a simple strategy of expanding Medicaid and SCHIP, as these are partially state financed and attract substantial federal matching funds.
-Such expansions seek to cover groups beyond the constituency required by federal law, and some have done so explicitly with the objective of moving toward universal coverage.
-New Jersey, for example, has expanded insurance coverage to children from families with incomes up to 350% of the federal poverty level, and additionally offers the opportunity for all families with uninsured children to buy into state-sponsored health care.
+During the Bush administration, states across the country took a lead in implementing health care reforms.
+While mostly incremental in nature, these approaches often provided real improvements for state residents, as well as driving policy debates, serving as laboratories for reform ideas, and underscoring the need for practical change.
+Since 2003, several states have enacted comprehensive, market-based reforms intended to significantly broaden access to insurance coverage, including Maine, Massachusetts, and Vermont; and many more states had been close to adopting comprehensive reform plans prior to the economic recession.19

-Some recent reform efforts, however, have been scaled down or have failed to get necessary political or legislative support altogether.
-In California, for example, a comprehensive plan based on individual and employer mandates failed to gain approval in the state senate.
-Pundits see this as a sign that the momentum for state-level reform has faltered, together with the economy, and predict a negative fall-out for federal health care reform.
-What they fail to understand is that an economic slowdown, in fact, reveals the structural problems underlying such market-based reforms.
-Since all comprehensive state efforts, as well as proposals by the presidential candidates, rely on commercial health care financing, they do not address the immense costs of private health insurance to taxpayers and thus are vulnerable to funding shortfalls triggered by high insurance premiums, as confirmed by the Legislative Analyst's Office in California, whose analysis contributed to the rejection of the California plan.
-18 Clearly, the fiscal limits of market-based reforms are more readily exposed under tight economic conditions.
+Whenever state-based reform efforts were scaled down or failed to get political or legislative support, pundits were quick to blame the faltering economy and growing budget constraints.
+What they failed to understand is that an economic downturn, in fact, reveals the structural problems underlying such market-based reforms.
+While single-payer plans were proposed in many states, the reform proposals that gained most traction relied on commercial health care financing and did not address the immense costs of private health insurance to taxpayers.
+They were thus vulnerable to funding shortfalls triggered by high insurance premiums, as confirmed by the Legislative Analyst's Office in California, whose analysis contributed to the rejection of the market-based California plan.20 Clearly, the fiscal limits of market-based reforms are more readily exposed under tight economic conditions.